Hjaltesorgenfrei/Vulkanologi/README.md

 Some ideas were also taken from [Zeux's blog](https://zeux.io/2020/02/27/writing-an-efficient-vulkan-renderer/).
 ["Low poly race track"](https://skfb.ly/ooYNR) by Quarks Studios is licensed under [Creative Commons Attribution](http://creativecommons.org/licenses/by/4.0/).

+## Priority List

+Remove tasks and tick them in the todo as they get done.

+1. Jitter Buffer
+2. Car Settings in debug menu
+3. Car Feel, get help here
+4. Client actions on server
+5. Player-Player collision

 ## TODO

 - [x] Finish chapters of Vulkan-Tutorial